 In 2011, BLIP Systems installed the first BlipTrack sensors on existing poles along the port's internal routes, as well as at the port and on highways leading to the port.
 The sensors works by collecting non-personal data from driver´s mobile devices, such as phones and tablets.
 By re-identifying the devices from multiple sensors, the travel times, dwell times and movement patterns become available.
 Importantly, the solution does not send or track any personal information; it simply monitors the number of Bluetooth devices signals in a given area.

-During the next phase of the deployment, the port would like to expand the solution's use to a larger geographic area, so as to analyze traffic flow between the various transportation hubs.
+During the next phase of the deployment, the port would like to expand the solution's use to a larger geographic area, so as to analyse traffic flow between the various transportation hubs.
 "The solution would allow us to monitor strange [unusual] traffic and freight patterns," Schmidt says.
 "The good questions often lead to new ideas, but without data, you will have no knowledge."

 With the information the port has gathered thus far, along with an analysis of that data, it expects to create congestion patterns that might be predictable.